-As at and for the period as disclosed in the financial statements (see note 1)
+As at and for the periods as disclosed in the financial statements (see note 1)

-1. CIBC Investment Grade Bond Funds - Organization of the Funds and Financial Reporting Periods
+1. Renaissance Investments family of funds - Organization of the Funds and Financial Reporting Periods

-Each of the CIBC Investment Grade Bond Funds (referred to individually, as a Fund, and collectively, as the Funds) is a mutual fund trust.
+Each of the funds in the Renaissance Investments family of funds (individually as a Fund, and collectively, as the Funds) is a mutual fund trust (except for Renaissance Global Real Estate Currency Neutral Fund and CIBC Global Growth Balanced Fund, which are unit trusts).
 The Funds are organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
 The address of the Funds' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.

 The manager of the Funds is CIBC Asset Management Inc. (the Manager).
-The Manager is also the trustee, portfolio advisor, registrar and transfer agent of the Funds' Mutual Fund Series.
+The Manager is also the trustee, portfolio advisor, registrar, and transfer agent of the Funds.

-Each Fund, may issue an unlimited number of series of units and an unlimited number of units of each series.
-In the future, the offering of any series of a Fund may be terminated or additional series may be offered.
+Each Fund, except the CIBC Global Growth Balanced Fund, may issue an unlimited number of classes of units and an unlimited number of units of each class.
+CIBC Global Growth Balanced Fund may issue an unlimited number of classes of units which are issuable in an unlimited number of series.
+In the future, the offering of any classes or series of a Fund may be terminated or additional classes or series may be offered.

-The following table outlines the series of units available for sale as of the date of these financial statements and the Funds:
+The following tables outline the classes of units available for sale as of the date of these financial statements and the Funds and classes of units that are closed to purchases: